 Error!
-Bookmark not define
+Bookmar k not defined.

-1. Policy Aims
+1. Policy Aims 5

-2. Policy Scope
+2. Policy Scope 5

 a.
-Links with other policies and practices
+Links with other policies and practices 5

-3. Monitoring and Review
+3. Monitoring and Review 6

-4. Roles and Responsibilities
+4. Roles and Responsibilities 6

 a.
-The leadership and management team will:
+The leadership and management team will: 6

 b.
-The Designated Safeguarding Lead (DSL) will:
+The Designated Safeguarding Lead (DSL) will: 7

 c.
-It is the responsibility of all members of staff to:
+It is the responsibility of all members of staff to: 8

 d.
-It is the responsibility of staff managing the technical environment to:
+It is the responsibility of staff managing the technical environment to: 8

 e.
-It is the responsibility of learners (at a level that is appropriate to their individual age and ability) to:
+It is the responsibility of learners (at a level that is appropriate to their individu ability) to:

 f.
-It is the responsibility of parents and carers to:
+It is the responsibility of parents and carers to: 8

-5. Education and Engagement Approaches
+5. Education and Engagement Approaches 9

 a.
-Education and engagement with learners
+Education and engagement with learners 9

 b.
-Vulnerable Learners
+Vulnerable Learners 9

 c.
-Training and engagement with staff
+Training and engagement with staff 10

 d.
-Awareness and engagement with parents and carers
+Awareness and engagement with parents and carers 10

-6. Reducing Online Risks
+6. Reducing Online Risks 10

-7. Safer Use of Technology
+7. Safer Use of Technology 11

 a.
-Classroom Use
+Classroom Use 11

 b.
-Managing Internet Access
+Managing Internet Access 11

 c.
-Filtering and Monitoring
+Filtering and Monitoring 11

 d.
-Managing Personal Data Online
+Managing Personal Data Online 12

 e.
-Security and Management of Information Systems
+Security and Management of Information Systems 13

 f.
-Password policy (if not covered in other policies)
+Password policy (if not covered in other policies) 13

 g.
-Managing the Safety of our Website
+Managing the Safety of our Website 13

 h.
-Publishing Images and Videos Online
+Publishing Images and Videos Online 13

 i.
-Managing Email
+Managing Email 13

 j.
-Educational use of Videoconferencing and/or Webcams (Only include if used)Error!
-Bookmark not define
+Educational use of Videoconferencing and/or Webcams (Only include if used) Bookmark not defined.
+Error!

 k.
-Management of Learning Platforms (If used)
+Management of Learning Platforms (If used) Error!
+Bookmar k not defined.

-l. de Management of Applications (apps) used to Record Children's Progress (If used) Error!
-Bookmark n fined.
+I. Management of Applications (apps) used to Record Children's Progress (If us Bookmark not defined. sed) Error!

-8. Social Media
+8. Social Media 15

 a.
-Expectations
+Expectations 15

 b.
-Staff Personal Use of Social Media
+Staff Personal Use of Social Media 15

 c.
-Learners' Personal Use of Social Media
+Learners' Personal Use of Social Media 16

 d.
-Official Use of Social Media (Only include if setting has official social media)Error!
-Bookmark not define

-9. Use of Personal Devices and Mobile Phones

-a.
-Expectations 21 b.
-Staff Use of Personal Devices and Mobile Phones 21 с.
-Learners' Use of Personal Devices and Mobile PhonesError!
-Bookmark not defined. d.
-Visitors' Use of Personal Devices and Mobile Phones 22 e.
-Officially provided mobile phones and devices (If provided) 22 10.
-Responding to Online Safety Incidents and Concerns 22 a.
-Concerns about Learners' Welfare 23 b.
-Staff Misuse 23 11.
-Procedures for Responding to Specific Online Incidents or Concerns 23 a.
-Online Sexual Violence and Sexual Harassment between Children 24 b.
-Online Child Sexual Abuse and Exploitation (including child criminal exploitation) 25 с.
-Indecent Images of Children (IIOC) d.
-Cyberbullying 27 e.
-Online Hate 27 f.
-Online Radicalisation and Extremism 27 12.
-Useful Links for Educational Settings 28
+B c Official Use of Social Media (Only include if setting has official social media) .
+Error!
+9. I Use of Mobile and Smart Technologies 17 a.
+Expectations 17 b.
+Staff Use of Personal Devices and Mobile Phones 18 C. Learners' Use of Personal Devices and Mobile Phones 18 d.
+Visitors' Use of Personal Devices and Mobile Phones 19 e.
+Officially provided mobile phones and devices (If provided) 19 10.
+Responding to Online Safety Incidents and Concerns 19 a.
+Concerns about Learners' Welfare 20 b.
+Staff Misuse 20 11.
+Procedures for Responding to Specific Online Incidents or Concerns 20 a.
+Online Sexual Violence and Sexual Harassment between Children 20 b.
+Online Child Sexual Abuse and Exploitation (including child criminal exploitation) 21 C. Indecent Images of Children (IIOC) 22 d.
+Cyberbullying 23 e.
+Online Hate 24 f.
+Online Radicalisation and Extremism 24 12.
+Useful Links for Educational Settings 24